bradyo/commando-php/README.md

 Building such a compositional interface takes away all the hard work of creating individual `RequestHandler` classes for each HTTP method, we need only create a `RestHandler` with the required arguments.
-An example of constructing such a request handler would look something like the following:
+Constructing such a request handler would look like the following, and is therefore easy to write test cases against:

 ```php
 // create a RestHandler for resources